Eat Happy, Be Healthy! |

 0 Comments

-As I am writing this I am curled up on my couch drinking green tea, the wind is blowing gusts and the fire is flickering.
+Eat Happy, Selva As I am writing this I am curled up on my couch drinking green tea, the wind is blowing gusts and the fire is flickering.
 There is so much cozy going on right now, and I love it!
 The last couple days I have been making delicious soups and skillet cornbread.
 There is just something so comforting about cornbread when it is baked in a cast iron skillet.
 Am I right?
 So let me tell you, this is not your typical cornbread!
 It is a golden delight, perfectly paired with any fall soup or stew.
 Most cornbread recipes include refined wheat or gluten-free flours and are loaded with sugar or sweeteners.
 Not the ideal combo when it comes to nourishing a good gut microbiome.
 My recipe uses old fashioned rolled oats and grated apple instead to keep it nice and moist.
 This swap not only increases the fiber content but also increases the nutrition density as well.
 Both oats and apples are rich in soluble fiber, while the corn flours are rich in insoluble fiber.
 This balance is wonderful for digestive health, increasing stool bulk, speeding up transit time, and feeding good gut bacteria.
 It also helps increase satiety, keeping you full for longer.
 Plus, the apple (along with the honey) adds a light but healthy sweetness.
 Apples are also a rich source of polyphenols, powerful anti-inflammatory phytonutrients that act as prebiotics.
 As with all my recipes, it's gluten-free too (and happens to be dairy free as well) making it a wonderful side dish to share with friends and family.
 To make this recipe I suggest visiting the BULK section of your local co-op to stock up on the different flours and oats.
 Are you ready to get your fall cozy on?
 Then whirl up this delicious cornbread in less than 45 minutes.
 No bowls required, just a high speed blender and a cast iron skillet.
 And if you don't have one, then use a 9x13" glass baking pan instead.
 Whole Grain Harvest Cornbread Serves 8-10.
-INGREDIENTS 2 eggs 1 cup milk (any kind) 1 medium apple, grated with peel ¼ cup extra virgin olive oil ¼ cup raw local honey 1 tablespoon apple cider vinegar 1 teaspoon sea salt 1 cup old fashioned rolled oats ½ cup cornmeal/Masa Harina ½ cup fine corn flour 1 tablespoon baking powder DIRECTIONS Preheat oven to 400 degrees and oil or butter a 12” cast iron skillet.
+INGREDIENTS 2 eggs 1 cup milk (any kind) 1 medium apple, grated with peel ¼ cup extra virgin olive oil ¼ cup raw local honey 1 tablespoon apple cider vinegar 1 teaspoon sea salt 3/4 cup organic old fashioned rolled oats 3/4 cup Bob's organic medium grind cornmeal ½ cup Bob's organic golden masa harina 1 tablespoon baking powder DIRECTIONS Preheat oven to 400 degrees and oil or butter a 12” cast iron skillet.
 I like to melt a pat of butter in the skillet before pouring in the batter.
-Place the first seven ingredients into a high speed blender and blend until smooth (I use a BlendTec).
-Then add the rolled oats, and once again blend until smooth.
-Add both the cornmeal and corn flour and pulse until evenly combined.
+Place all the ingredients, expect the baking powder into a high speed blender (I use a BlendTec) and blend until smooth.
 Finally, add the tablespoon of baking powder and pulse a few times until evenly dispersed.
-Transfer the mixture into the oiled/buttered cast iron skillet and place into the preheated oven.
+Gently pour the mixture evenly into the oiled/buttered cast iron skillet and place into the preheated oven.
 Bake until golden brown for 25-30 minutes or until inserted toothpick comes out clean.
 Allow to cool 15 minutes before cutting with a knife.
 Serve warm with a pat of butter.
 You can easily reheat a slice in the microwave for 30 seconds or alternatively pan-fry a slice in butter.
 Note: This recipe is moderately high in fructose due to the honey and apple content.
 To reduce the fructose content, swap the honey for maple syrup.
 Then each serving is considered low FODMAP.
 What are your favorite fall foods?

 RecipesI hope you enjoy my creative, flavorful, and nutrient dense approach to whole foods cooking.
 All recipes are gluten free.
 Archives